espadrine/succinct-cybernetics/misc/network.md

 - 240.0.0.0/4 blocked for historical reasons,
 - 255.255.255.255 for broadcast.

-IPv6 addresses weigh 16 bytes, with pairs of bytes represented as colon-separated hexadecimal numbers, with zeros optionally replaced once by a double colon.
-They can be:
+IPv6 addresses fit in 16 bytes, with pairs of bytes represented as colon-separated hexadecimal numbers, with adjacent zeros replaced by `::` once in the address.

 - unicast has a ≥ 48-bit routing prefix, a ≤ 16-bit subnet id defined by the
   network administrator, and a 64-bit interface identifier obtained either by